itsalanthomas/CTI-healthcare/README.md

 MAE: 0.93

-R² Score: -0.87 (baseline: 1.34)
+R² Score: -0.87 (Baseline: 1.34)

-Although model performance was limited, this highlights the variability and potential complexity in predicting breach impact based on metadata alone.
+⚠️ The model struggled to generalize, revealing the complexity and high variance in predicting breach impact based on metadata alone.

 📌 Key Takeaways
-Business Associates are involved in over 50% of breach cases.
+Business Associates accounted for over 50% of breach cases.

-Breach frequency varies widely by state and year.
+Breach activity varies significantly by state and year.

-Modeling breach impact is challenging and may require more granular features (e.g., breach size, incident response time, data type exposed).
+Accurate prediction of breach impact likely requires more detailed features, such as:

+Data type exposed

+Resolution time

+Breach scope or narrative descriptions

 ✅ Future Improvements
-Include more granular breach attributes (e.g., detailed descriptions, resolution times).
+Incorporate additional breach-level attributes (e.g., detailed descriptions, response time).

-Explore classification models (e.g., high vs low impact breaches).
+Test classification models for predicting high-impact vs low-impact breaches.

-Integrate external threat intelligence or vendor datasets.
+Enrich the dataset using external cyber threat intelligence or vendor metadata.